- 18 Jan 2022

 The only calculation method in which interest is not accrued in Mambu is Fixed Flat.
 When using this method, the interest always reflects the amount that would be due on the due date, regardless of the actual payment date.

 There are three different interest calculation methods you can choose from for your loan product:

 - Declining Balance

-When creating a new loan product, you need to choose one of these methods to be associated with that product and all the accounts created under it.
+When creating a new loan product, you must choose one of these methods for that product and all the accounts created under it.

 - Interest Rate: 10%